Be Kind: How to Show Empathy to Unsuccessful Candidates

 By Glen Perry November 2, 2022

-Looking to understand the difference between an Applicant Tracking System (ATS) and a Customer Relationship Management system (CRM)?
-Here's a quick guide explicitly tailored for recruitment companies in Australia.
+Looking to understand the difference between an ATS and a CRM?
+This comprehensive guide is designed for recruitment companies and agencies across Australia.

 By Glen Perry December 2, 2021